camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 # The EjbProcessApplication

-**Supported on:** JBoss / WildFly, GlassFish.
+**Supported on:** JBoss/Wildfly, GlassFish.
 The EjbProcessApplication is supported on Java EE 6 containers or higher.
 It is not supported on Servlet Containers like Apache Tomcat.
 It may be adapted to work inside Java EE 5 Containers.

 **Packaging:** JAR, WAR, EAR